appliedblockchain/ab-website/_projects/cult-wines.md

       - paragraph: 'Data oracles, platform integrations and automations were implemented with a web service platform.
 We also developed intuitive and easy to use interfaces, a web app for the operations team and a mobile app for the warehouses.'

 results:
-      - item:
       - paragraph: 'Now it’s possible to verify the case ownership on a custom block explorer and see the history of wine cases location changes.
 The wine cases are created on Algorand.'
 ---